-In the Thamel tourist zone north of Thahiti, old buildings are scarce, though Kwa Bahal, a traditional courtyard tucked away just off the touristy main drag, is one of several bahal in Kathmandu and Patan that have their own Kumaris.
-Bhagwan Bahal, which lends its name to an area north of Thamel Chowk, is home to a little-used pagoda whose most notable feature is a collection of kitchen pans and utensils nailed to the front wall as offerings to the deity.
+In the Thamel tourist zone north of Thahiti, old buildings are scarce, though Kwa Bahal.
+A traditional courtyard tucked away just off the touristy main drag is one of several bahal in Kathmandu and Patan that have their own Kumaris.
+Bhagwan Bahal, which lends its name to an area north of Thamel Chowk.
+The home to a little-used pagoda whose most notable feature is a collection of kitchen pans and utensils nailed to the front wall as offerings to the deity.

 You can reach Thamel by hire a vehicle with Kathmandu Car Services, airport taxi, metered taxi, public bus or by hotel pick up.

 Can be booked inside the arrivals hall, after customs.
 Taxis to most destinations will cost you around $10 in the day time and $12 at night.
 There is a clearly shown list of destinations and prices.
 If you are not being picked up by your hotel, use this service to avoid unnecessary hassles.
 Airport taxis have green license plates.
 Do not allow other random broker to come in your taxi!

 2. Meter Taxi: